fhumbertodf/dicionario/Textos01.md

 ## 002 - Jessica's First Day of School.

 >*Today is Jessica's first day of kindergarten.
+0.17
 Jessica and her parents walk to school.
+0.20
 Jessica's Mom walks with her to her classroom.
+0.19
 Jessica meets her teacher.
+0.14
 His name is Mr. Parker.
+0.25
 The school bell rings at 8.45 A.M..
+0.09
 Jessica hugs and kisses her Mom goodbye.
+0.17
 Jessica's Mom says "I love you."
+0.17
-At 9.00 A.M., Jessica stands for the National anthem.
+At 9.00 A.M.
+Jessica stands for the National anthem.
+0.20
 Mr. Parker calls out children's names.
+0.25
 Each child yells back "Here."
+0.03
 Mr. Parker teaches them about letters.
+0.25
 Mr. Parker teaches them about numbers.
+0.25
-At 10:15 A.M. the students have recess.
+At 1015 A.M. the students have recess.
+0.09
 Recess is fun.
+0.016
 The students get to play and eat.
+0.03
-At 10:30 A.M. the students go to gym class.
+At 1030 A.M. the students go to gym class.
+0.09
-At 11:15 A.M. the students return to Mr. Parker's classroom.
+At 1115 A.M. the students return to Mr. Parker's classroom.
+0.36
 Mr. Parker tells the students to sit on the carpet.
+0.28
 Mr. Parker reads the students a story.
+0.27
 Mr. Parker teaches the students a song.
+0.27
 The lunch bell rings.
+0.047
-Jessica's first day of school is over.*
+Jessica's first day of school is over.
+0.20  *

+('Jessica',8), ('Mr.',8), ('Parker',8), ('student',7), ('A.M.',4), ('school',3), ('teach',3), ('day',2), ('walk',2), ('Mom',2), ('classroom',2), ('bell',2), ('ring',2), ('child',2), ('recess',2)

 ## 003 - My Flower Garden.